 - A measurement hierarchy to highlight strengths and weaknesses, and good and bad performance

 - A means of measuring improvement and targeting corrective action

 - A standard set of measures that provide a basis for benchmarking performance with others

 A standard set of national measures across 9 Asset Types: Carriageways, Footways, Cycleways, Rights of Way, Drainage, Green Infrastructures, ITS Infrastructures, Street lighting and Structures.

-The performance measure in the framework are positioned in a measurement hierarchy to allow aggregation of performance at any level and and overall assessment of performance at each level.
+The performance measures in the framework are positioned in a measurement hierarchy to allow aggregation of performance at any level and an overall assessment of performance at each level.

-As part of an authorities CQC Membership they access to the national set of annual measures.
-This allows authorities to benchmark their own performance against all other network members, nationally, regionally in their peer group or alliance.
+As part of an authorities CQC Membership they have access to the national set of annual measures.
+This allows authorities to benchmark their own performance against all other network members, nationally, regionally, in their peer group or alliance.